Bachelor of Arts in Chemistry and Bachelor of Science in Chemistry.

 - CHEM 180 (Advanced Inorganic Chemistry)

 - Molecular Class

-Supplementary Courses: BS chemistry majors must take Calculus, Mathematics 50 and 70; and one year of physics.
-Mathematics 100 is recommended for students taking Chemistry 166.
+Supplementary Courses: BS chemistry majors must take Calculus, MATH 050 and 070; and one year of physics.
+MATH 100 is recommended for students taking CHEM 166.

 The required program for the Bachelor of Arts degree with a major in chemistry:.